The journey is worth it.

-A place that is quickly passed on the way to the glittering gold sands of Kaiteriteri beaches and beyond is a mistake.
+A hidden treasure, Tasman Village, Nelson.
+A place that is quickly passed on the way to the glittering gold sands of Kaiteriteri beaches.
 Ruby Bay Coast and the Tasman Bay Village is a gem worth a day or two taking the slow lane to explore the byways of art and food experiences against the backdrop of the Tasman ocean.
+Tasman Village is one of a thread of settlements worth exploring.
+For further details check out towns in the Nelson Tasman region.

 Well known artists call the area home, from Steve Fullmer (potter), Steve Fullmer | “I made the decision years ago that the most intimate objects we live with are the vessels we eat and drink from, and have slowly collected bowls, cups and a beloved tea pot made by Steve… which I use and enjoy every day.
 Thank you.” with his domestic ware the unmistakable Fullmer stamp of shadowed faces, echoes of time and space and the whimsical.
 Daryl Frost and his wood fired ceramics, quirky garden and welcoming gallery is a place to linger while taking in theimaginative circles of life framing the expansive ocean views Frost & Fire Art Gallery Tasman, Nelson | Darryl Frost | Ceramic Art | New Zealand.
 Then there is Sue Newitt – Potter with her bright New Zealand inspired palate of green adding luster to the functional form of a jug.
 Tasman Village, on the Ruby Bay Coast is a treasure house of artists where the day can quickly fade into the night as you browse among the places creators call home.
 To extend your holiday into a week or more, tempt yourself browsing About us – Ruby Coast Arts with a guide to the local art trail, open year round.